Kagoshima Japan: Volcano, Samurai History and Culture

 The walk from the train station down to the sea will take you past a number of these statues.
 Next to the statues, the historical context is often explained in English.
 ‘Meeting’ the characters and reading the boards is an excellent way to gain insight into the region’s past.

-You will stumble upon two local samurai in 1858 discussing the issue of the succession of the Shogunate and the future of Satsuma in Japan.
+You will see statues depicting samurai discussing the succession of the Shogunate and the future of Satsuma.
 Other statues illustrate locals running towards the port in 1863 when the British fleet arrived (known as the Anglo-Satsuma Battle) and Kuroda Seiki on his way to the port to paint the erupting volcano in 1914.
-Today, his pictures are kept in the Kagoshima City Museum of Art.
+Today, his paintings are displayed in the Kagoshima City Museum of Art.

 You will also come across the bronze statue of Okubo Toshimichi (1830-1878), a samurai and statesman who negotiated peace after the battle with British ships and helped overthrow the ruling Tokugawa Shogunate before being assassinated in 1878.
 He played an active role in the modernisation of Japan and is known as one of the Three Great Nobles of the Meiji Restoration.

 Down by Kagoshima Bay, you will immediately spot the Kagoshima City Aquarium, located next to the ferry terminal at the Waterfront Park.
-The building is an architectural curiosity, which contains 7 floors of exciting sea life.
+The aquarium contains seven floors dedicated to marine life from Kagoshima Bay and beyond.
 The Kuroshio Tank has a wide variety of marine life and species from the Kuroshio Current, including whale sharks.
 Also, the Dolphin Pool is popular with the thousands of visitors who come to discover ‘local’ marine life from Kagoshima Bay (Kinko Bay) and beyond.
 Other marine species include tuna and captivating, colourful fish and shellfish.

-Due to the active Sakurajima volcano, the bay abounds with spectacular sea creatures that thrive in the volcanic environment.
+Kagoshima Bay is shaped by volcanic activity from Sakurajima, creating unique conditions for marine life.
 The rocky coastline of Sakurajima Peninsula and the volcanic rocks of the inland bay create a stunning seascape and seabed that is home to some truly spectacular marine life.
-Hydrogen sulphide from underwater volcanic vents creates a unique environment with optimal conditions for an infinite number of fascinating marine species in the 200-metre-deep bay.
+Hydrogen sulphide from underwater volcanic vents creates a unique environment with optimal conditions for an infinite number of spectacular marine species in the 200-metre-deep bay.

 Taking the ferry to the peninsula just across the bay is the gateway to exploring the famous Sakurajima volcano, which is an integral part of Kagoshima’s existence and history.
 In fact, Kagoshima is perhaps best known for Sakurajima, one of the most eruptive volcanoes in Japan.
-The inhabitants of Kagoshima and especially of Sakurajima live – and have long lived in a symbiosis with the volcano.
+The inhabitants of Kagoshima and especially of Sakurajima live and have long lived in a symbiosis with the volcano.
 They have utilised the fertile volcanic soil to grow crops and the thermal resources of the hot springs for onsen relaxation.
+You can explore eruption history and geology in our detailed guide to Sakurajima Volcano.

-Shiroyama Park in Kagoshima offers excellent views of Sakurajima from the Shiroyama Observatory.
+Shiroyama Park in Kagoshima provides excellent views of Sakurajima from the Shiroyama Observatory.

 On the mainland, opposite the volcano, is the original domain of the Shimazu clan.
 The clan were feudal lords who ruled Japan from the 12th century until the Meiji Restoration (1868).
 Senganen Garden is a traditional landscape garden that was designed in 1658 with bamboo groves, shrines, and streams.
 The garden design incorporates the surroundings, Kagoshima Bay and Sakurajima, as natural extensions.